d-zienke/sass-webdev-template/README.md

 # Sass Web-Dev Template

 This repository contains a web development template built using the `Sass CSS preprocessor`.
-The repository provides a starting point for building **responsive web pages** and includes a directory structure and some pre-built CSS styles that can be used as a foundation for a new project.
+It provides a starting point for building **responsive web pages** and includes a directory structure and some pre-built CSS styles that can be used as a foundation for a new project.

 ## Components